-16. With the exception of persons who were members of the electoral college of donors at the commencement of this Statute, a person or institution becomes a member of the electoral college of donors for a period determined by Council when he or she or it contributes to the funds of the University a donation or donations of an amount periodically determined by Council.
+With the exception of persons who were members of the electoral college of donors at the commencement of this Statute, a person or institution becomes a member of the electoral college of donors for a period determined by Council when he or she or it contributes to the funds of the University a donation or donations of an amount periodically determined by Council.
+The donation may be in the form of money, land, books, etc. provided the value must be measurable.
 To this end, the rector keeps a record of donors and donations as well as of the name of a natural person that will vote on behalf of an institution that made a donation or donations.